niwatly/SectorLayoutGroup/README.md

 4. In the same way, create a new game object as the *Start*.
 5. In the same way, create a new game object as the *End*.

-These steps are packed in the [SelctorLayoutGroup.prefab](https://github.com/niwatly/SectorLayoutGroup/blob/master/SectorTemplate.prefab)!
+These steps are packed in the [SectorTemplate](https://github.com/niwatly/SectorLayoutGroup/blob/master/SectorTemplate.prefab) as Prefab!

 ## Custom Parameters